Navigating a Corporate Crisis: Managing the Risks of Downsizing in Venezuela

-- the transfer to be made on an 'as is' basis (e.g., no representations or warranties, other than the fact that ownership of the shares should be made);
+- the transfer to be made on an ‘as is’ basis (e.g., no seller representations or warranties should be made, other than ownership of the shares);

 - a release of all the directors, officers and shareholders of the Venezuelan company in connection with their related activities; and

-The main sticking points that typically arise concern negotiating:
+The main sticking points that typically arise concerning negotiations are:

 - which, if any, liabilities the transferor will remain liable for;